 The demand for social housing exceeds supply in many areas of Cumbria and therefore this Allocation Policy intends to prioritise the housing of those applicants who are assessed as being in the greatest need.
 Once registered this does not mean that an applicant has a right to be offered social housing.
 They can be considered for housing based on their housing need but many applicants will unfortunately not have sufficient housing need to be offered a property.

-A Banding system will normally be used to decide when to make an offer of accommodation and to whom, unless the Council or Housing Association apply the 'direct lets' procedure as set out in section 1 of this policy.
+The banding system will normally be used to decide priority between applicants for an offer of accommodation.
+Additionally, the CCP may apply the 'direct offer procedure in particular cases as set out in this policy.